nortikin/sverchok/docs/nodes/list_struct/item.rst

 Outputs
 -------

-Item, the selected items on the specifed level.
+Item, the selected items on the specified level.
 Other, the list with the selected items deleted.

 Examples